k-exp/semantic_segmentation/notes-rogowski.md

 ## Segmentation

-there are two different subtasks
+there are two different subtasks.
+There are also classic approachs, and 'deep learning' approaches.

 ### Semantic Segmentation
 the semantic segmentation procedure takes an image as input, and, for each